maxwellcsutton/msf-stat-bot/readme.md

 1. `npm i`
 2. Create an auth file:
     1. Create a Google Cloud Services project
-    2. Scope Vision API to your project
+    2. Scope Vision API and Google Cloud Storage to your project
     3. Download the auth json
-    4. Add it to this folder renamed "./mdtGoogleApiCreds.json"
+    4. Add it to the config folder renamed "./mdtGoogleApiCreds.json"
 3. Add a portrait mode war screenshot to the folder titled "image" with format .png
 4. `node localRunner.js`